EricLWang/self/Codex.md

 Thoughts regarding spirituality.

 * Meaning is *created* subjectively, not *found* objectively.
-* Frequently remembering we will die increases the quality of our life.
+* Frequently remembering we will die increases the quality of life.
-* God as in the capital "G" entity from organized religion does not exist, but some other kind of higher power does.
+* God (capital "G" of organized religion fame) does not exist, but some other kind of higher power does.
-* Life is ultimately experienced alone.
+* Life is experienced alone.
 * There are no coincidences - everything happens for a reason.
-* Though an intensely complex experience/machine, life is ultimately an input-output machine, with drastically varying output horizon lengths.
+* Though a complex experience/machine, life is an input-output machine, with drastically varying output horizon lengths.
 * "We're talking monkeys on an organic spaceship flying through the universe" - Joe Rogan

 #### 2C E&R: Explanatory